planttheidea/moize/README.md

 Also, it should be noted that in usages that involve a lot of variety in the parameter changes, this has the potential for excessive memory consumption, as the cache will retain the history of all elements.
 It is therefore recommended to apply a `maxSize`, or to use the shortcut method [`moize.reactSimple`](#moizereactsimple), which automatically sets the `maxSize` to `1`.

-Please note `moize.reactSimple` will not operate with components made via the `class` instantiation, as they do not offer the same [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).
+Please note `moize.react` will not operate with components made via the `class` instantiation, as they do not offer the same [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).

 #### moize.reactSimple

 Shortcut for memoizing functional components in [React](https://github.com/facebook/react), with the cache size limited to a single entry.
-This mimics the `PureComponnt` optimization, where the cache will only contain the component with the most recent `props` and `context` combination.
+This mimics the `PureComponent` optimization, where the cache will only contain the component with the most recent `props` and `context` combination.

 ```javascript
 import moize from 'moize';